Fahrenheit6882/Fahrenheit6882.github.io/README.md

 [https://fahrenheitrobotics.org](https://fahrenheitrobotics.org)

-For more information, please see our [website guides](https://fahrenheitrobotics.org/site/docs/website).
+For more information, please see our [Team Guides](http://localhost:3000/site/docs/welcome).